 Switches

-Use switches to select the source for files, printer, print options, post-processing, and other options.
+Use switches to select the source for files, printer, print options, post-processing, operations, and more.
 You can enter several parameters (parameter:value) within a single switch, separated by space.

 Switch | Description |